 Specialty crops are defined as fruits, vegetables, tree nuts, dried fruits, horticulture, and nursery crops.
 Eligible plants must be intensively cultivated and used by people for food, medicinal purposes, and/or aesthetic gratification to be considered specialty crops.
 For a list of eligible and ineligible commodities, see Definition of Specialty Crops.

 The USDA is the funding entity and has the final approval of all projects.
-Prior to the USDA’s approval, MDAR and a review panel of industry representatives will make the initial review and award recommendations to the USDA.
-The funds available through the SCBGP-FB are authorized under the Specialty Crop Competitiveness Act, amended by the Food Conservation and Energy Act of 2008.
+Prior to the USDA’s approval, MDAR's review panel will make the initial review and award recommendations to the USDA.

 WHO CAN APPLY